arthurandreev/JavaHealeniumPOC/README.md

 I need to run my tests at least once against the Angular web page to have Healenium take a snapshot of all the web elements I interact with as part of the test.
 The snapshot will be saved to a PostgreSQL db which resides in a docker container.
 This snapshop will be used to find the closest mathing web element for any web locators that are throwing element not found exceptions.

+The rest of the setup is coming soon...